LucieCastella2/ADA-Data-Story/index.md

 ![rolling](https://user-images.githubusercontent.com/91726001/146338375-abb3a593-a36d-4559-a1eb-d17a36724cfb.png)

 In the case of this project, rolling mean (7) was performed and the plot shows the orgininal percentage of female speaker, the rolling mean of female speaker percentage and the standard deviation of the rolling mean.
-In this plot we can also see that the standard deviation is increased in the year 2016 and beginning of 2017, this would also explain the major fluctuations during this time in the time series plot.
+This plot also nicely shows the higher standard deviations of the rolling where the data is smaller.

 - Check for stationarity in the data by applying the Dickey Fuller test

-Stationarity is a key part of time series analysis.
-Stationarity means that the manner in which time series data changes is constant.
-A stationary time series will not have any trends or seasonal patterns.
+One of the key elements in time series analysis is stationarity.
+Stationarity defines that the statistical properties of the time series are not changing over time, therefore stationary time series will not have any trends or seasonal patterns.
 Here we will use the Dickey Fuller test to check for stationarity in our data.
-This test will generate critical values and a p-value, which will allow us to accept or reject the null hypothesis that there is no stationarity.
-If we reject the null hypothesis, we accept the alternative, which states that there is stationarity.
-As the p-value of the Dickey Fuller test for our data was 0.87, the null hypothesis is not being rejected and says that our time series is non-stationary.
+The Dickey Fuller test will generate critical values and a p-value, which will allow us to accept or reject the null hypothesis.
+The null hypothesis is non-stationarity.
+If we reject the null hypothesis, we accept the alternative, which states that there is stationarity in the data.
+As the p-value of the Dickey Fuller test for our data was 0.87, the null hypothesis is not being rejected and our time series is non-stationary.

 - Linear regression

 To calculate the trend in the data, linear regression was conducted.
-The plot shows a clear increase of the percentage of female speakers in the data.
+The linear regression line shows a clear increase of the percentage of female speakers in the data.

 ![reg](https://user-images.githubusercontent.com/91726001/146344228-d7ee567b-7405-49f4-9140-0f1e5bab5286.png)